mendix/docs/content/en/docs/refguide/modeling/integration/consumed-rest-services/server-side-paging.md

 ---
-title: "Set Up Server-Side Paging and Sorting for a Microflow Data Source"
+title: "Server-Side Paging and Sorting for a Microflow Data Source"
 linktitle: "Server-Side Paging and Sorting"
 url: /howto/logic-business-rules/server-side-paging/
-category: "Logic and Business Rules"
+url: /refguide/server-side-paging/
 description: "Describes how to create a data grid with a microflow data source which retrieves data from a REST service, and then add server-side paging and sorting to it."
-tags: [ "microflow", "Data Grid", "rest service", "server-side" ]
+tags: [ "microflow", "data grid", "rest service", "server-side" ]
 ---

 ## 1 Introduction